 Great for Girls

 This scooter is one of our favorites for toddlers.
-It has a seat that can be used if your toddler is still finding their bearings.
-This can also be removed when your little girl wants to be adventurous and learn how to ride.
+It has a seat your toddler can use if they’re still finding their bearings.
+You can remove the seat when your little one wants to be adventurous and learn to ride while standing.

 The three wheels mean that this scooter has some support, making riding easy for your toddler.
-They even light up with cool colors when the sun goes down.
-It’s constructed from aluminum alloy for durability.
+They even light up with cool colors.
+The frame is constructed from aluminum alloy for durability.

 Pros